2023 Best Value Anthropology Bachelor's Degree Schools in New York

 Read full report on Anthropology at Binghamton University

 Lehman College did quite well in this year’s ranking of the best places for anthropology students to get a bachelor’s degree.
 It came in at #6 on the list.
-Lehman is a fairly large public school located in the large city of Bronx.
+Lehman is a fairly large public school located in the city of Bronx.

 Lehman undergraduate students pay an average of $7,410 in in-state tuition and fees each year.
 Anthropology majors at Lehman take out an average of $18,487 in student loans while working on their Bachelor's Degree.

-Full Anthropology at Lehman College Report
+Read full report on Anthropology at Lehman College

 SUNY Geneseo undergraduate students pay an average of $8,927 in in-state tuition and fees each year.